oniyidefaith/GhostChat/README.md

 # GhostTalk
-GhostTalk is chat web application designed using django MVT(Model View Template) .The application is designed for people to connect together while their identity remains a secrete .The application also provides platforms such as Ghost secrete where users intend to keep information either personal or from the public.
+GhostTalk is chat web application designed using django MVT(Model View Template) .The application is designed for people to connect together while their identity remains a secret .The application also provides platforms such as Ghost secret where users intend to keep information either personal or from the public.

 # Motivation 💪🏻